jiho/atlasr/README.md

 ### Start R and get all supporting functions

-In the just-created `atlasr` directory, open `get_functions.R` with RStudio (right-click and `Open With...` if necessary).
+In the just-created `atlasr` directory, open `initialize.R` with RStudio (right-click and `Open With...` if necessary).
 You should get a four panes window with the script on the top-left, the R console on the bottom-left and some stuff we don't care about yet on the right.

 Then, click on the `Source` button at the top of the file pane.
 This should write something starting with `source(` in the console.
-This command executes `get_functions.R` which loads all functions stored in the `library` folder and installs all the R "packages" that they use.
-This is long the first time you run it because it needs to download all packages, but it should be instantaneous afterwards.
+This command executes `initialize.R` which loads all functions stored in the `library` folder, installs all the R "packages" that they use, and fetches the environment data layers.
+This is long the first time you run it because it needs to download everything, but it should be instantaneous afterwards.

 With any kind of R interface (not just RStudio), you could just write

-	source("get_functions.R")
+	source("initialize.R")

 in the console to achieve this.